-IN THE CLASSROOM: Kipp is majoring in integrative physiology and psychology and had a GPA greater than 3.00.
+IN THE CLASSROOM: Kipp graduated with degrees in integrative physiology and psychology and had a GPA greater than 3.00.
 She was a member of the Big 12 Commissioner’s Honor Roll.
 Kipp was named to the Academic All-MPSF team in 2014.

 PERSONAL: Shalaya Kipp was born on August 19, 1990 in Salt Lake City, Utah.
 She is the daughter of Ron Kipp and Shannon Kipp-Gillette.
 Kipp lists her hobbies as skiing and hiking.
 She also alpine ski raced for 10 years.